OIL - Technical Analysis with Chart Patterns & Indicators

 Industry

-- Energy sector demand remains cyclical but supported by global commodity price trends and domestic consumption growth.
+- 🏭 Energy sector demand remains strong, supported by global oil and gas consumption.

 Conclusion